gabrielmurakami/gabrielmurakami/README.md

 ## 👨‍💻 About Me

-💻 ┇I'm a Javascript Developer from São Paulo,  Brasil;
+💻 ┇I'm Developer from São Paulo,  Brasil;

 💾 ┇Any tech that I enjoy working in are ReactJS, React Native and MySQL;